 If you have questions about Florida’s intestacy laws or estate planning, please contact us for a free, confidential consultation with one of our Florida probate attorneys.
 We offer probate services throughout the entire State of Florida.

 Whether you are an heir who has to undergo a probate involving Florida’s intestate laws or you are an individual who wishes to avoid having your family members go through the probate process, we can provide you with guidance and assistance.
-Call us today at 305) 901-5628 or (239) 935-8599 to schedule a free consultation, or email us at Info@JfRealEstateLaw.com.
+Please call us at (800) 604-1871 or email us at Info@JFRealEstateLaw.com.